Particular/docs.particular.net/servicecontrol/contracts.md

  - monitoring/custom-checks/notification-events
 ---

-## Custom notification and alerting using ServiceControl events

 ServiceControl events enable the construction of custom notifications and integration that will alert when something goes wrong in the system.
+In addition to [monitoring the error queue](/nservicebus/recoverability/configure-error-handling.md), ServiceControl receives information from the [NServiceBus.Heartbeat](/monitoring/heartbeats/) and [NServiceBus.CustomChecks](/monitoring/custom-checks/) packages.
+When messages fail, heartbeats fail to arrive, or custom checks are reported, events published by ServiceControl enable a subscribing endpoint to notify operations personnel however the developer wishes.

+See [Monitor with ServiceControl events](/samples/servicecontrol/events-subscription/) for a sample.

-WARNING: External notification events are sent in batches.
+NOTE: External notification events are sent in batches.
 If a problem is encountered part way through a batch, the entire batch will be re-sent.
 This can result in receiving multiple events for a single notification.

-[ServiceControl endpoint plugins](/servicecontrol/plugins/) collect information from monitored NServiceBus endpoints.

 ### Alerting on FailedMessages events

 Once a message ends up in the error queue, ServiceControl will publish a `MessageFailed` event.
 The message contains:

- * the processing of the message (i.e. the endpoint that sent and received the message)
+ * the endpoint that sent and received the message
  * the failure cause (i.e. the exception type and message)
  * the message headers
- * the message body (if it is non-binary, smaller than 85 KB and the full-text body indexing is enabled)
+ * the message body (if it is non-binary, smaller than 85 KB and full-text body indexing is enabled)

 ### Subscribing to ServiceControl events

-ServiceControl publishes a `MessageFailed` event when a message gets to the error queue.
+ServiceControl publishes a `MessageFailed` event when a message arrives at the error queue.
 It is possible to subscribe to these events and act on them (e.g. send an email, trigger a text message, etc.).

 To subscribe to the `MessageFailed` event: